davidde/notes/BASH.md

 * `cat *.VOB > moviename.vob; ffmpeg -i moviename.vob -acodec libfaac -ac 2 -ab 128k -vcodec libx264 -vpre fast -crf 20 -threads 0 moviename.mp4`
 Concatenate .vob dvd files, and then convert them to .mp4.

-### $ `chmod 'permissions' 'filepath'`
+### $ `chmod [permissions] [filepath]`
 chmod = **ch**ange **mod**e:
 Change the file mode / permissions for the file specified by 'filepath'.

+#### Permissions: read (r), write (w), execute (x)
+* Read: Allows files to be read.
+* Write: Allows files to be written.
+* Execute: Allow binary files to be executed, and directories to be entered/searched.
+For example if a directory has permissions of 0600 you cannot use the cd command to "change directory" into it, nor can you list it's contents.

+The permissions are internally set as bits, so they are efficiently to represent in octal:
+rwx permissions = 111 in binary = 4+2+1 in octal = 7
+rw- permissions = 110 in binary = 4+2+0 in octal = 6
+r-x permissions = 101 in binary = 4+0+1 in octal = 5
+r-- permissions = 100 in binary = 4+0+0 in octal = 4
+-wx permissions = 021 in binary = 0+2+1 in octal = 3
+-w- permissions = 010 in binary = 0+2+0 in octal = 2
+--x permissions = 001 in binary = 0+0+1 in octal = 1

-'permissions' can be specified in either symbolic or octal notation.
+Permissions can be specified in either symbolic or octal notation.
+Use `ls -l` or `ll` to verify permissions.

+#### Symbolic notation
-**Symbolic notation** uses either +/- r/w/x to add/restrict read/write/execute permissions:
+Symbolic notation uses either +/- r/w/x to add/restrict read/write/execute permissions:
 $ `chmod -x $(find -name '*.ntl')`
 Change the file mode (permissions) by restricting execution (-x) for all files ending in '.ntl'.
-The file will no longer be an ‘Unix executable file’.
-=> This is necessary to have Python read it as text-type instead of binary-type on Mac.
+=> This is necessary for example to have Python read it as text-type instead of binary-type on Mac.
 `chmod +x` would allow execution; be aware though that `+x` sets the execute bits of the user, group *and* other.
 If you wish to set the execute bit more specifically, use:
   $ `chmod u+x 'filename'` to set the execute bit for the user.
   $ `chmod g+x 'filename'` to set the execute bit for the group.
   $ `chmod o+x 'filename'` to set the execute bit for other.

+#### Octal notation
+Octal notation uses a 4 number format to denote which permissions bits are set for the user, group and other: 0UGO.
+* The leading 0 denotes octal, but can also be used for setting **special modes** (see ahead).
+This leading 0 has no special significance and can be left out;
+`chmod 0755 foo.sh` = `chmod 755 foo.sh`
+* The second number (or first when the leading 0 is left out) indicates the permission bits of the user.
+* The third number indicates the permission bits of the group.
+* The fourth number indicates the permission bits of other.

+#### Classification of Users: user, group and other
 * **user**: The user is the owner of the files.
 The user of a file or directory can be changed with the `chown` command.
 Read, write and execute privileges are individually set for the user with 0400, 0200 and 0100 respectively.
 Combinations can be applied as necessary eg: 0700 is read, write and execute for the user.